On toric generators in the unitary and special unitary bordism rings: Introduction

 The early progress was impeded by the lack of examples of higher-dimensional (stably) complex manifolds for which the characteristic numbers can be calculated explicitly.
-With the appearance of \emph{toric varieties} in the late 1970s and subsequent development of toric topology~\cite{bu-pa}, a host of concrete examples of complex manifolds with large symmetry groups has been produced for which characteristic numbers can be calculated effectively using combinatorial-geometric techniques.
+With the appearance of \emph{toric varieties} in the late 1970s and subsequent development of toric topology (see Buchstaber and Panov~\cite{bu-pa}), a host of concrete examples of complex manifolds with large symmetry groups has been produced for which characteristic numbers can be calculated effectively using combinatorial-geometric techniques.

-Buchstaber and Ray in~\cite{bu-ra98r} constructed a set of generators for $\OU$ consisting entirely of complex projective toric manifolds $B(n_1,n_2)$, which are projectivisations of sums of line bundles over bounded flag manifolds.
-Later it was shown in~\cite{b-p-r07} that one can get a geometric representative in \emph{every} complex bordism class if toric manifolds are relaxed to \emph{quasitoric} ones; the latter still have a `large torus' action, but are only stably complex instead of being complex.
+In~\cite{bu-ra98r}, Buchstaber and Ray constructed a set of generators for $\OU$ consisting entirely of complex projective toric manifolds $B(n_1,n_2)$, which are projectivisations of sums of line bundles over bounded flag manifolds.
+Later it was shown in Buchstaber, Panov and Ray~\cite{b-p-r07} that one can get a geometric representative in \emph{every} complex bordism class if toric manifolds are relaxed to \emph{quasitoric} ones; the latter still have a `large torus' action, but are only stably complex instead of being complex.
 Characteristic numbers of toric manifolds satisfy quite restrictive conditions (e.g. their Todd genus is always~1) which prevent the existence of a toric representative in every bordism class; quasitoric manifolds enjoy more flexibility.
-We note that representing \emph{polynomial} generators of $\OU$ by toric manifolds remains open; some progress has been recently achieved by Wilfong~\cite{wilf}.
+We note that representing \emph{polynomial} generators of $\OU$ by toric manifolds remains open; some progress has been made recently by Wilfong~\cite{wilf}.

 Here we consider a family of projective toric manifolds obtained by iterated projectivisation of sums of line bundles, starting from a complex projective space.
-Such iterated projectivisations are also known as \emph{generalised Bott manifolds}~\cite[\S7.8]{bu-pa}.
+Such iterated projectivisations are also known as \emph{generalised Bott manifolds} (see Masuda and Suh~\cite{ma-su08} and Buchstaber and Panov~\cite[\S7.8]{bu-pa}).
 Our first result (Theorem~\ref{projcobgen}) shows that the complex bordism ring $\OU$ can be generated by the most simple nontrivial 2-stage projectivisations: manifolds $L(n_1,n_2)=\C P(\xi)$, where $\xi$ is the sum of a tautological line bundle and an $n_2$-dimensional trivial bundle over~$\C P^{n_1}$.
 This new toric generator set is somewhat simpler than either of the set of Milnor hypersurfaces $\{H(n_1,n_2)\}$ or Buchstaber and Ray's toric set $\{B(n_1,n_2)\}$.

 We proceed by providing explicit families of quasitoric $SU$-manifolds which contain polynomial generators of the $SU$-bordism ring $\OSU\otimes\Z[\frac12]$ (Theorem~\ref{mainth}).
 In fact, our quasitoric $SU$-manifolds are genuinely indecomposable and indivisible elements in $\OSU$ (integrally, without inverting any prime), however $\OSU$ is not a polynomial ring.